ShipingGe/SVO/README.md

 # SVO
+Official Repository for the SIGIR 2024 paper: Position Decoding and Successor Prediction for Short Video Ordering.
+The code and the dataset will be released soon after the paper is published officially.

 ## About
 **Short video collection** is an easy way for users to consume coherent content on various online short video platforms, such as TikTok, YouTube, Douyin, and WeChat Channel.